 Ultimately, long-chain fluoro-based waxes have been deemed to be environmentally and humanly hazardous.

-So, I just stick with basic non-fluoro wax because it’s less expensive, less environmentally and personally hazardous.
-And, I don’t race.
+So, I just stick with basic non-fluoro wax because it’s less expensive, less environmentally and personally hazardous, and I don’t race.

 Vintage Wooden Wax Profile